Animae-Magnae-Prodigus/blog/index.md

 title: HOME
 ---

+"A good reader becomes a commentator.
+A better reader becomes a author.
+A best reader becomes a philosopher."

 Here reside my notes and comments on books, offered to fellow bibliophiles who share my common reading predilections.